 TURNING HISTORY INTO A MODERN BASE

 There was much to do.
 The premises had been empty and considerable restoration was required.
 Wilson sought support from the local council and business support agencies, both eager to lend experience and finance in return for the prestige of having a World Rally Championship team on their doorstep.
-Wilson and Carlisle-based Northern Developments focused their efforts on retaining the original features of the estate buildings.
-Designers concentrated on blending the ultra-modern workshop requirements into the site.
+Wilson and Carlisle-based Northern Developments focused their efforts on retaining the original features of the estate buildings, and designers concentrated on blending the ultra-modern workshop requirements into the site.